Prostitution in New Zealand: Before 2003

 The early examples of the exchange of sex for material gain in New Zealand occurred in the early period of contact between indigenous Māori and European and American sailors.
 Along with food, water, and timber, sex was one of the major commodities exchanged for European goods.
 The Bay of Islands and in particular the town of Kororareka was notorious for this and brothels proliferated.
 It is not clear whether all of these exchanges necessarily constituted prostitution in the usual sense of the word.
 In some cases, the sex may have been part of a wider partnership between a tribe and a ship's crew, akin to a temporary marriage alliance.
 The amount of choice women had about their participation seems to have varied.
 Throughout this period there was a severe gender imbalance in the settler population and women were in short supply.

-In the nineteenth century, prostitution was generally referred to as the "Social Evil".
-As with other British dependencies, New Zealand inherited both statute and case law from the United Kingdom, for instance the 1824 UK Vagrancy Act was in force until New Zealand passed its own Vagrancy Act (1866–1884).
+In the 19th century, prostitution was generally referred to as the "Social Evil".
+As with other British dependencies, New Zealand inherited both statute and case law from the United Kingdom, for instance the UK's Vagrancy Act 1824 was in force until New Zealand passed its own Vagrant Act 1866.

 These included reference to the common prostitute.
-New Zealand was also amongst those dependencies that British authorities pressured into passing Contagious Diseases Acts; New Zealand's was in force from 1869–1910.
-The Women's Christian Temperance Union New Zealand continuously found for repeal of the Contagious Diseases Acts and ramped up its petitions and public letters with data from convictions in courts to prove how the law protected male predators and kept girls and women of all classes vulnerable to assault.
-These were oppressive Acts, based on the belief, expressed officially even in the 1922 report, that women represented vectors for the spread of venereal diseases.
+New Zealand was also amongst those dependencies that followed the British authorities in passing a Contagious Diseases Act (regulation system); New Zealand's Contagious Diseases Act 1869 was in force until repealed by the Contagious Diseases Act Repeal Act 1910.
+The Women's Christian Temperance Union New Zealand continuously found for repeal of the Contagious Diseases Act 1869 and ramped up its petitions and public letters with data from convictions in courts to prove how the law protected male predators and kept girls and women of all classes vulnerable to assault.
+It was an oppressive act, based on the belief, expressed officially even in the 1922 report, that women represented vectors for the spread of venereal diseases.
 It was replaced by the Social Hygiene Act 1917, although these fears reappeared throughout the British Empire in both World Wars.